superfly/fly_postgres_elixir/README.md

 **Explanation:**

-It doesn't work to use the repo wrapper because the Tracker started in your `MyApp.Application` hasn't been started.
-You application is not started because you can have GenServers that make queries and interact with the database.
+It doesn't work to use the repo wrapper in a migration because the Tracker started in your `MyApp.Application` hasn't been started.
+When running migrations, the "Application" is not started because we could have GenServers that make queries and interact with the database.
 When running migrations, those parts of the application shouldn't be running because the very structure of the database can change.

 It is safe to use `MyApp.Repo.Local` because on Fly.io, migrations are run in the primary region that already has direct access to the writable database.